Sample Allocation Model

 Geographical Scale

-- Administrative area, subdivided into a sub-administrative areas
+- Administrative area (i.e. agency or state), subdivided into a sub-administrative areas or management units.

 Required Data